vague-rabbit/deltaRateChanger/README.md

 Tested only for osu! and osu!taiko game modes.
 Written in python using PyQt5.

-# Install and setup
+# Install (Exe)
+1. Download latest release version of this.
+2. Download <b>ffmpeg</b>, <b>ffprobe</b> binaries, place them in the folder with this program(or make them system-wide by adding them to a PATH variable added folder)
+3. Open main.exe

+# Install(Python)
 1. Install <b>Python</b> (obviously).
-2. Download this.
+2. Download this repository.
 3. Download <b>ffmpeg</b>, <b>ffprobe</b> binaries, place them in the folder with this program(or make them system-wide by adding them to a PATH variable added folder)
 4. Install pyqt5: <b>pip install pyqt5</b>
 5. Open <b>main.pyw</b>.